The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Data

 \subsection{Traffic speed data}

-The traffic speed dataset provides the historical traffic speed in miles per hour of approximately 130 traffic segments within the downtown area of Chicago from 2018 to date.
+The traffic speed data set provides the historical traffic speed in miles per hour of approximately 130 traffic segments within the downtown area of Chicago from 2018 to date.
 These traffic segments are almost arterial streets (non-highway streets) and typically one-half mile long.
-And the traffic speed is estimated based on GPS trajectories received from Chicago Transit Authority (CTA) buses, which are updated every five minutes.
+The traffic speed is estimated based on GPS trajectories received from Chicago Transit Authority (CTA) buses, which are updated every five minutes.
 However, the estimated traffic speed depends on the number of CTA buses on the street.
 If the number of CTA buses on the street is sparse, no speed will be recorded.
-Therefore, we exclude the segments in which traffic speeds are not consistently monitored.
-As a result, a total of 59 traffic segments within the downtown area were retained for the subsequent analysis, as shown in Fig. \ref{fig:fig3}.
-Finally, we aggregate the traffic speeds at the traffic-segment-by-hour level and take the mean value as the measurement of traffic congestion.
+Therefore, we exclude the segments where traffic speeds are not consistently monitored.
+Hence, a total of 59 traffic segments within the downtown area were retained for the subsequent analysis, as shown in Fig. \ref{fig:fig3}.
+Lastly, we aggregate traffic speeds at the traffic-segment-by-hour level and take the mean value as the measurement of traffic congestion.